instacart/makara/README.md

 Makara is generic master/slave proxy.
 It handles the heavy lifting of managing, choosing, blacklisting, and cycling through connections.
 It comes with an ActiveRecord database adapter implementation.

 ### Warning: *Makara was recently rewritten. < 0.2.0 configurations will need to be changed to the new format.
-Makara 0.2.0 is still a beta release and could use more real-world testing -- especially with postgresql setups.*
+Makara 0.2.0 is still in its infancy and could use more production testing.*

 ## Installation